 Where to Find Digital Nomad Communities Near You

 As the digital nomad movement has grown, so have the opportunities to meet and connect with other nomads.
 To find a community of digital nomads near you, you can always start by checking the following places:

 Currently, Facebook groups are probably the number one way digital nomads find each other.
-Facebook groups are used for everything from planning meetups to coworking events to finding other digital nomad roommates in Bali.
+Facebook groups are used for everything from planning meetups to coworking events to finding digital nomad roommates in Bali.
 Other Facebook Groups worth checking out may not be solely digital nomad focused, but revolve around remote work, such as the Laptop Lifestyle Entrepreneur.

 Simply use the search bar within Facebook and search for variations of '[Your City] + digital nomads.'
 You may also want to replace digital nomads with words like 'expat.'
 Join a few of the groups that come up and you’ll be able to ask questions about networking, meetups, and getting adjusted to your new city.